slowlime/friar/doc/bytecode/ref.typ

     The second operand is assigned to the variable.

     Pushes the second operand back onto the stack (for chained assignments).

+    *Note:* this instruction is never emitted by the Lama compiler.
   ], 2, 1),

   (`STA`, `14`, [